 Radford University seeks to encourage and sustain an academic environment that both respects individual freedom and promotes the health, safety and welfare of all members of its community.
 In keeping with these objectives, the university has established a policy and guidelines governing the possession, sale and consumption of alcoholic beverages on the university campus that conform to the laws of Virginia.
 Underage possession and /or consumption of alcoholic beverages is not permitted on property owned or controlled by the university.
 Intentionally or knowingly selling, or intentionally or knowingly "furnishing" alcoholic beverages to persons under the age of 21, or to persons obviously inebriated, is not permitted on property owned or controlled by the university.
 Legal consumption and possession of alcoholic beverages is limited to designated locations only.
-The complete policy and guidelines concerning alcoholic beverages is published annually in the university Student Handbook.
+The complete policy and guidelines concerning alcoholic beverages are published in the Standards of Student Conduct.

 The university does not condone the possession, use or distribution of marijuana, LSD or other hallucinogens, narcotics or any other illegal drugs by anyone in any campus facility.
 Any individual known to be possessing, using, or distributing such drugs is subject to campus disciplinary action and criminal arrest, imprisonment and/or fine according to state law.